 We hear all the time from candidates they aren’t interested in a contracting position as they only want a full time job.
 This is even more typical for entry level employees.
 This is a MISTAKE that may cost you money and more importantly an opportunity to get your foot in the door at a top company.

-There are several benefits of starting out as a contractor but it is also important to understand that a full time position in 99% of cases will not last forever.
-Companies can easily lay off employees at any point, and it is a myth that full time jobs are more stable.
+There are several benefits of starting out as a contractor.
+A full time position in 99% of cases will not last forever.
+Companies can easily lay off employees at any point and it is a myth that full time jobs are more stable.

 Benefits of Starting out as a Contractor:

 - Easier to get your foot in the door

 Have you been applying to hundreds of full time jobs online with no response?
 You are not alone!
 Contract positions are typically filled by recruiters who have access to the hiring managers.
 You may get a call about a job and be able to interview that week.
 Take the interview and get some experience ASAP.
 Don’t wait around for a full time position when you can get actual work experience and build up your resume.
 The experience you can put on your resume will help you immensely in the future.

 Being a contractor gives you the ability to try positions and see what interests you.
 You can take a spot for 6 months and if you decide it is not for you it is easy to leave.
 You can learn different skill sets, different industries, and build meaningful career connections.
 You may think you want to work as a developer but once you get into a position realize that it is not for you.
 Leaving is easy at the end of the contract and you have learned a valuable lesson.
 If you are working in technology you will have the ability to use many different technologies giving you a broader skill set, making you more desirable in the long run.